Mercedes Citan van review

 The Ford Transit Connect, Citroen Berlingo and Peugeot Partner also offer higher payloads.
-Asymmetric rear doors are standard, with the option of a tailgate.
+Asymmetric rear doors are standard on the Citan, with the option of a top-hinged tailgate.
 Four, six or eight load lashing rings in the floor are standard, depending on the model, and there's an option for more lashing rings or rails fitted to the sidewalls, with moveable rings.
 Load options include a roof flap at the rear and a variety of roof racks, plus towing equipment.

 Reliability and Safety

-The Citan is too new to have established a reliability record, but the Kangoo seems to have a reasonable reliability reputation and the 1.5-litre diesel engine appears to give good service.
+The Citan is based on the long-running Kangoo, which seems to have a reasonable reliability reputation and the 1.5-litre diesel engine appears to give good service.

-The Citan is the only van in its class to be fitted with electronic stability control (ESC) as standard, giving the van a safety edge over its rivals.
+The whole Citan range is fitted with electronic stability control (ESC) as standard, giving the van an electronic safety net.
 ESC will brake individual wheels to help keep the driver in control in slippery conditions and the system in the Citan will compensate for a load, intervening earlier with a heavy load aboard than when lightly laden.

 Like most rivals, a driver’s airbag is standard, while a passenger airbag and side airbags are on the options list.